olukayodepaul/productMicroService/src/main/java/doc/db.md

 created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,  -- Timestamp when the feedback was given FOREIGN KEY (product_id) REFERENCES products(id) -- Relationship: One-to-Many (a product can have multiple feedback entries) );
 -- Optional index to improve query performance on product_id CREATE INDEX idx_product_feedback_product_id ON product_feedback(product_id);

--- 2. Product Media Table
+-- 4. Product Media Table
 -- Stores media (images, videos) associated with products.
--- Admin: Uploads and manages media for products.
+-- Relationship: One-to-Many (a product can have multiple media type entries) -- Admin: Uploads and manages media for products.
 CREATE TABLE product_media (
 id SERIAL PRIMARY KEY,                   -- Unique identifier for each media entry